CallWhatsApp

 1. Airflow Path Was Not Fully Restored

-A general service cleans the filter and flushes the drain line — it does not reach the blower wheel, the deep fin surface of the evaporator coil, or the coil face behind the filter housing.
+A general service cleans the filter and flushes the drain line.
+It does not reach the blower wheel, the deep fin surface of the evaporator coil, or the coil face behind the filter housing.
 Units that have gone a long time between services often have buildup on the blower wheel fins that changes the wheel's aerodynamic profile and reduces the air volume it can deliver.
 That buildup survives a standard service untouched.
 The unit emerges clean on the outside, but the airflow restriction that was causing weak cooling has not been addressed.

 • Airflow still feels weak even though the unit was just serviced.